 What causes vomiting in children?

 Ongoing vomiting can lead to dehydration which can be dangerous.
-The risk of dehydration is increased when diarrhoea and vomiting occur at the same time.
+The risk of dehydration is increased when the child has diarrhoea and vomiting at the same time.

 When to see a doctor

-Any baby less than 6 months old with vomiting (and/or diarrhoea) should be seen by a doctor urgently – babies become dehydrated and unwell quickly.
+Any baby under 6 months old with vomiting should be seen by a doctor urgently – babies become dehydrated and unwell quickly.

-For older children with vomiting, see your doctor if your child has any one of the following:
+For older children with vomiting, see your doctor if you notice:

 - signs of dehydration such as dry mouth and tongue, sunken eyes, cold hands and feet, unusual sleepiness or lack of energy, fewer wet nappies or not passing as much urine as usual